Anomalous decay rate of quasinormal modes in Schwarzschild-dS and Schwarzschild-AdS black holes: Introduction

 The QNFs have been calculated by means of numerical and analytical techniques; some well known numerical methods are: the Mashhoon method, Chandrasekhar-Detweiler method, WKB method, Frobenius method, method of continued fractions, Nollert, asymptotic iteration method (AIM) and improved AIM, among others.
-In the case of a probe massless scalar field it was found that for the Schwarzschild and Kerr black hole background the longest-lived modes are always the ones with lower angular number $\ell$.
+In the case of gravitational perturbations it was found that for the Schwarzschild and Kerr black hole backgrounds the longest-lived modes are always the ones with lower angular number $\ell$.
 This is expected in a physical system because the more energetic modes with high angular number $\ell$ would have faster decaying rates.
 In the case of a massive probe scalar field it was found \cite{Konoplya:2004wg, Konoplya:2006br,Dolan:2007mj, Tattersall:2018nve}, at least for the overtone $n = 0$, that if we have a light scalar field, then the longest-lived quasinormal modes are those with a high angular number $\ell$, whereas for a heavy scalar field the longest-lived modes are those with a low angular number $\ell$.
 This behaviour can be understood because for the case of massive scalar field even if its mass is small its fluctuations can maintain the quasinormal modes to live longer even if the angular number $\ell$ is large.
 This anomalous behaviour is depending on whether the mass of the scalar field exceeds a critical value or not.
 This anomalous decay rate for small mass scale of the scalar field was recently discussed in \cite{Lagos:2020oek}.

 Extensive study of QNMs of black holes in asymptotically flat spacetimes have been performed for the last few decade mainly due to the potential astrophysical interest.
 Considering the case when the black hole is immersed in an expanding universe, the QNMs of black holes in de Sitter (dS) space have been investigated \cite{deSitter_1,deSitter_2}.
 The AdS/CFT correspondence \cite{Maldacena:1997re,Aharony:1999ti} stimulated the interest in calculating the QNMs and QNFs of black holes in anti-de Sitter (AdS) spacetimes.
-It was shown in \cite{Horowitz:1999jd} that this principle leads to a correspondence of the QNMs of the gravity bulk to the decay of perturbations in the dual conformal field theory.
+It was shown in \cite{Horowitz:1999jd} that this principle leads to a correspondence of the QNMs of the gravity bulk to the decay of perturbations in the dual conformal field theory, and the QNFs were also studied in Ref. \cite{Chan:1996yk}.